 Issue: Pursuant to the monitoring and mitigation requirements of the Peace II Subsequent Environmental Impact Report, the Prado Basin Habitat Sustainability Committee must prepare an Annual Report.
 The Committee presents its 6th Annual Report for Water Year 2021.
 [Within WM Duties and Powers]

-Recommendation: Recommend Advisory Committee to recommend the Watermaster Board to receive and file.
+Recommendation: Recommend to the Watermaster Board to receive and file.

 Financial Impact: No impact